-TDChristian has GPS units on its buses to allow students and their families to see where the bus is at any time.
-To access the GPS locator program, visit the Splash!
-Page on our website, click on the Bus Transportation tab, click on the Bus Tracking option, click on either the computer or mobile phone program option that applies to your viewing situation, and enter the required information.
+To access the GPS locator program which allows students and their families to see a bus' location, visit the Splash!
+Page, click on the Bus Transportation tab, click on the Bus Tracking option, click on either the computer or mobile phone program option that applies to your viewing situation, and enter the required information.

 The password can be found in the appropriate Edsby group or by contacting the school.
+It is also included in the school's August mailing.

-Sometimes a calling or texting chain is also used.
-A bus route's chain may be activated if a bus starts the run 20 minutes late or more, runs into major problems on route, or is cancelled.
+TDChristian uses an automated calling system called "call -em- all" that is activated if a bus starts the run 20 minutes late or more, runs into major problems on route, or is cancelled.
 It can also be activated in the event of a full school closure.